Online Fair Allocations with Binary Valuations and Beyond

-Then, we complement the above result by constructing the following example to show the incompatibility of EF1 or MMS, and USW in the combination of additive binary and additive bi-valued valuation functions. \begin{proposition} For the deterministic allocation of indivisible goods, no online algorithm can compute an NW allocation that is EF1 or MMS, and $\alpha$-max-USW for any $\alpha>0$, even for two agents where one agent has the additive binary valuation function, and the other agent has the additive bi-valued valuation function. \end{proposition} \begin{proof} Consider an online allocation instance with two agents $\{1,2\}$.
-Assume that, for any item $e$, $v_1(e)\in \{0,1\}$ and $v_2(e) \in \{\epsilon^2,\epsilon\}$, where $0<\epsilon< 1$.
+\begin{proof} Without loss of generality, we assume that $v_1\in \{0,1\}$ and $v_2 \in \{\epsilon^2,\epsilon\}$, where $0<\epsilon< 1$.
 When $t=1$, the first item $e_1$ that has the value of 1 for agent 1 and $\epsilon$ for agent 2 arrives.
 If it is allocated to agent 2, no further items arrive.
 Hence, this allocation is clearly EF1, MMS, and $\epsilon$-max-USW.
 If not, agent $1$ picks it, and this allocation is EF1, MMS, and max-USW.
 Then, when $t=2$, the second arriving item $e_2$ has the value of 1 for agent 1 and $\epsilon^2$ for agent 2.
 If it is allocated to agent 1, this allocation is 0-EF1, 0-MMS, and max-USW.
 If it is allocated to agent 2, this allocation is EF1, MMS, and $\frac{\epsilon^2+1}{2}\approx \frac{1}{2}$-max-USW.
 When $t =3$, the item $e_3$ that has the value of 1 for agent 1 and $\epsilon$ for agent 2 arrives.
 If it is allocated to agent 1, this allocation is $\epsilon$-EF1, $\epsilon$-MMS, and $\frac{2+\epsilon^2}{3}\approx \frac{2}{3}$-max-USW.
 If it is allocated to agent 2, this allocation is $\frac{1}{2}$-EF1, $\frac{1}{2}$-MMS, and $\frac{1+\epsilon^2+\epsilon}{3}\approx\frac{1}{3}$-max-USW.
 In other words, no allocation is EF1 or MMS.
-Combining the above cases, it can be seen that if an online algorithm outputs an NW allocation that is EF1 or MMS in the setting of binary and bi-valued valuations, it may not guarantee $\alpha$-max-USW for any given $\alpha>0$. \end{proof}
+Combining the above cases, it can be seen that if an online algorithm outputs an NW allocation that is EF1 or MMS in the setting of additive binary and additive personalized bi-valued valuations, it may not guarantee $\alpha$-max-USW for any given $\alpha>0$. \end{proof}